Lithuanian Soviet Socialist Republic: Independence restored

 Referendum poster from 1990: Taip (Yes) stands for an independent and democratic Lithuania, while Ne (No) stands for an enslaved Lithuania.

 Lithuania declared the sovereignty of its territory on 18 May 1989 and declared independence from the Soviet Union on 11 March 1990 under its pre-1940 name, the Republic of Lithuania.
 Lithuania was the first Baltic state to assert state continuity, and the first Soviet Republic to declare full independence from the Union (though Estonia was the first Soviet Republic to assert its national sovereignty and the supremacy of its national laws over the laws of the Soviet Union).
-All of the Soviet Union's claims on Lithuania were repudiated as Lithuania declared the restitution of its independence.
+All of the Soviet Union's claims on Lithuania were repudiated as Lithuania declared the restoration of its independence.
 The Soviet Union claimed that this declaration was illegal, as Lithuania had to follow the process of secession mandated in the Soviet Constitution if it wanted to leave.

 Lithuania contended that it did not need to follow the process of secession because the entire process by which Lithuania joined the Soviet Union violated both Lithuanian and international law.
 Specifically, it contended that Smetona never resigned, making Merkys' takeover of the presidency illegal and unconstitutional.
 Therefore, Lithuania argued that all acts leading up to the Soviet takeover were ipso facto null and void, and it was simply reasserting an independence that still existed under international law.

 The Soviet Union threatened to invade, but the Russian SFSR's declaration of sovereignty on 12 June meant that the Soviet Union could not enforce Lithuania's retention.
 While other republics held the union-wide referendum in March to restructure the Soviet Union in a loose form, Lithuania, along with Estonia, Latvia, Armenia, Georgia, and Moldova did not take part.
 Lithuania held an independence referendum earlier that month, with 93.2% voting for it.

 Iceland immediately recognised Lithuania's independence.
 Other countries followed suit after the failed coup in August, with the State Council of the Soviet Union recognising Lithuania's independence on 6 September 1991.
 The Soviet Union officially ceased to exist on 26 December 1991.

 It was agreed that the Soviet Army (later the Russian Army) must leave Lithuania because it was stationed without any legal reason.
 Its troops withdrew in 1993.